Jarvis318/prework-study-guide/README.md

 ## Usage

 To use this Study guide, navigate to the webpage and find the section you'd like to review.
 You may then read at your leisure.
-You may also use the consode for a recommendation on what to study first.
+You may also use the console for a recommendation on what to study first.
 To do so, press Command+Option+I (MacOS) or Control+Shift+I (Windows).
 Then you should be able to access the console for a suggestion on what to study first.

 ## Credits